vele616/monorepo/packages/jobboard/website/content/jobs/product-manager-fully-remote-based-anywhere-omnipresent-ESZdt.md

 ---
-title: "Product Manager - Fully remote- Based Anywhere"
+title: "Product Manager"
 location: "Berlin, Berlin, Germany"
 host: "https://apply.workable.com/omnipresent-group/"
 companyName: "Omnipresent"
 url: "https://apply.workable.com/omnipresent-group/j/80111646F6/"
 applyUrl: "https://apply.workable.com/omnipresent-group/j/80111646F6/apply/"
 timestamp: 1617321600000
-hashtags: "#management,#marketing,#ui/ux,#operations,#socialmedia,#office,#rest,#finance,#English"
+hashtags: "#management,#operations,#English,#marketing,#ui/ux,#socialmedia,#office,#rest,#finance"
 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/omnipresent"
 companyWebsite: "https://omnipresent.com/"
-summary: "To apply as a product manager at Omnipresent, you preferably need to have maybe you have experience building and launching a product from scratch."
+summary: "To apply as a Product Manager at Omnipresent, you preferably need to be self-motivated with the ability to take initiative, and able to run complex projects end-to-end."
 summaryBackup: "To apply as a product manager at Omnipresent, you preferably need to have some knowledge of: #management, #marketing, #ui/ux."
-featured: 20
+featured: 11
 ---

 ## Description

-**TL;DR**

 **Why?**